-The PSA's conduct is aimed at achieving the Union mission, guided by the values of: loyalty, transparency, respect, integrity, consistency, and service excellence.
+The PSA's conduct is aimed at achieving the Union mission, guided by the values of: loyalty, transparency, respect, ethical conduct, consistency, and service excellence.

 As a trade union, the PSA's principal purpose is to regulate the relationship between employers and employees.
 The PSA creates a collective bargaining leverage for its members and provides a service to them by:

 As a registered trade union, the PSA’s main objective is the effective protection and promotion of the collective and individual rights and interests of its members at their respective workplaces.

 In terms of its Statute, and MOI, the PSA’s objectives, amongst others, are to: